Is Cannabis A Class A Drug? And Is Weed Legal In The UK?

-Cannabis is classified as a Class B drug, meaning that, whilst it is a harmful substance, it is not quite as harmful as drugs with a Class A classification.
-Cannabis is the most widely used illegal drug in the UK, and although the numbers of people using cannabis has decreased over the last few years, it still remains a common issue across the globe.
+Cannabis is the most widely used illegal drug in the UK, and although the number of people using cannabis has decreased over the last few years, it still remains a common issue across the globe.

-Cannabis has not always been a class B drug, from 2004 to 2009 it was downgraded to a class C drug – which are commonly seen as less harmful substances to the human body.
+Cannabis has not always been a class B drug, from 2004 to 2009 it was downgraded to a class C drug – which is commonly seen as a less harmful substance to the human body.
 The change happened in January 2004, after the harshness of Class C penalties for production and distribution was increased.

 Due to new scientific research which suggested that cannabis was more harmful to the human body than first thought, cannabis was reclassified as a Class B drug in January 2009.